LukaMrt/LukaMrt/README.md

 ## 💻 Development

-I started to experiment developpment projects when I was 15.
+I started to experiment development projects when I was 15.
 I enjoy to try some things and discover by myself new technologies.

 I'm very interested in the domain of software architecture.
 I explore this question experimenting little projects such as my pinned projects (you can see them below).